 Multiple devices are a way of life for many researchers and students.
-There are many options for "cloud" computing, which uses the Internet to store and transfer files or deliver software.
 This means that your various devices can be synchronized, or you can store your files in the cloud, and access them from any location with an Internet connection.

 You can share, edit, and save documents, spreadsheets, photos and other files on any device.
 They are saved to the cloud and synchronized with your other devices.
 Dropbox offers some online storage for free, with more available for a small fee.

-This browser extension allows you to access your browser history, bookmarks, open tabs as well as passwords across all your devices.
+All the major browsers allow you to access your browser history, bookmarks, open tabs as well as passwords across all your devices if you set up the sync.